kevinsawade/start-science-here/docs/source/linux_tutorial.rst

 We will use the following typographical conventions:

-* Characters written in ``typewriter font`` are commands that can be typed into the computer.
+* Characters written in ``typewriter font`` are commands that can be typed into the command line on the computer.
-* Characters written in :italiccode:`italic typewriter font` indicate non-specific file or directory (i.e. folder names).
+* Characters written in :italiccode:`italic typewriter font` indicate a non-specific file or directory (i.e. folder names).
 * Words inserted within square brackets indicate :boldcode:`[Ctrl]` indicate keys to be pressed.

 Don't forget to press the enter key.
 Commands are not sent to the computer until this is done.